Labels

 - the presence of a SIAE stamp doesn't necessarily mean that a record is "official": many bootleg reissues printed in Italy have a SIAE stamp or sticker (this is especially true with the many pirate live LP's and CD's only issued in Italy).

-- the absence of the stamp doesn't necessarily mean that a record is a bootleg, probably not all of the printed copies of any records used to be stamped.
+- the absence of the stamp doesn't necessarily mean that a record is not official, probably not all of the printed copies of any records used to be stamped.

 - on some labels the stamp is almost invisible, and you have to search for it under a strong light to identify its size and specifications.
 On some plasticised papers (like the ones used by RiFi) the ink didn't stick.
 On black or generally dark labels the stamp is only visible backlight and often has a typical golden twinkle.